po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/14-Stu_Custom-Helpers/README.md

 When a museum visitor visits the painting page, it should clearly and accurately show the date of when the exhibition will end:

-* The end date is calculated by adding two years to the painting's date.
+* The end date is calculated by adding five years to the painting's `exhibition_date`.

 * The end date should be formatted as `M/D/YYYY`.

 ## Actual Behavior

-When a museum visitor visits the exhibition page, it shows the painting's original date in the long timestamp format.
+When a museum visitor visits the exhibition page, it shows the painting's original `exhibition_date` in the long timestamp format.

 ## Assets